nickcharlton/site/about.md

 together with a few of the [projects I'm working on][projects].

 I've worked with iOS quite extensively, usually build stuff with Python and I rather like Haskell.
-I try to distill a sense of design, and style into everything I do.
+I try to instill a sense of design, and style into everything I do.
 It's not just form, it's also function and we can have both.

 ### Also, I...